gemc/clas12Tags/README.md

 ### Pull requests

-Please make a pull requests with changes pertaining to the directories:

-- **geometry_source**: for changes to the geometry source code.
-- **source**: for changes to the GEMC source code.

-The changes will be reviewed and queue for auto-merging into the main branch pending passing the CI:
+The pull requests will be reviewed and queue for auto-merging into the main branch pending passing the CI:

 - compilation for fedora36, almalinux94 and ubuntu24
-- coatjava validation
+- coatjava validation with 500 events
-- run clas12-config gcards successfully
+- run gemc on 1000 events using all gcards in clas12-config/gemc/dev development branch

 <br>

 ### Run at JLab:

-The gemc releases of Clas12Tags can be listed using `module avail gemc`.
+The available modules can be listed using `module avail gemc`.

 Use `module switch` to change to the desired version.

 To run GEMC you can select one of the gcards in the clas12-config installed on cvmfs.
 For example: